-Friday, December 14— Artist Source Images (10 JPEGS) -- folder in Google Drive Due by end of class in your Google Drive folder under Project 4, Part 1 folder.
-Label as lastname_firstname_artistname_01, etc. Make sure your source images are at least 1500 pixels on the longest edge.
+Friday, 1/15/ 21— Artist source images due (10 JPEGS) -- folder in Google Drive This is due by midnight in Google Drive - Create a Project 5 - Part 1 folder.
+Create a folder labeled Artist Source Images and place your files here.
+Label your files as lastname_firstname_artistname_01, etc. Make sure your source images are at least 1500 pixels on the longest edge.

-January 14-16 — PROJECTS DUE (Paper and Presentation) on your sign-up date
+Thursday - Tuesday, 1/21 - 26 — PROJECTS DUE (Paper and Presentation) before class begins on your sign-up date

-You must turn in a typed and printed version of your biography with bibliography and image list.
-You will also turn in a digital version of this, saved as a PDF, under your Project 4, Part 1 folder in Google Drive labeled as lastname_firstname_biography_final.
+You must turn in a digital copy of your biography with bibliography and image list.
+Make sure this is saved as a PDF under your Project 5 - Part 1 folder in Google Drive labeled as lastname_firstname_biography_final.

 Your presentation must be uploaded to your Project 5 - Part 1 folder in Google Drive labeled as lastname_firstname_presentationBEFOREyou come to class on your presentation day.
 It is essential that you have this file uploaded so that everyone may give their presentation in a timely fashion.
 If you don't meet the deadline, you project will be counted as late with an automatic 20 point deduction.